rin-w/b/src/software/synthesizer/omnimidi.md

 To avoid this, the synth uses the maximum rendering time setting to automatically enforce a voice limit based on CPU load, even if it's lower than the user-specified limit.

-For example, if you've set a limit of 2000 voices, but your CPU can only handle 1800 voices at 90% usage, and you've configured the maximum rendering time to 75%, the synth will attempt to cap the polyphony to around 1500.
+For example, if the voice limit is 2000, but the CPU can only handle 1800 voices at 90% usage, and the maximum rendering time is configured at 75%, the synth will attempt to cap the polyphony to ~1500.

 `Output sample rate` is exactly what [sample rate][samp] the synth should play.
 A lower rate will result in slightly better playback performance, but lower sound quality.